-Amounts reflected under the column "Non-equity incentive plan compensation - Annual incentive plans" reflect the cash bonuses received by Mr. Hill in the amount of CAD\$600,000 for the financial year ended December 31, 2013; CAD\$500,000 for the financial year ended December 31, 2012; and CAD\$125,000 for the financial year ended December 31, 2011.
+Amounts reflected under the column "Non-equity incentive plan compensation - Annual incentive plans" reflect the cash bonuses received by Mr. Hill in the amount of: CAD\$215,000 for the financial year ended December 31, 2014; CAD\$600,000 for the financial year ended December 31, 2013; and CAD\$500,000 for the financial year ended December 31, 2012.
+During the financial year ended December 31, 2014, Mr. Hill was awarded incentive stock options to purchase 805,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$8.44 per share, vesting as to one-third on the date of grant, one-third one year from the date of grant and the remaining one-third two years after the date of grant.
 During the financial year ended December 31, 2013, Mr. Hill was awarded incentive stock options to purchase 580,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$5.94 per share, vesting as to one-third on the date of grant, one-third one year from the date of grant and the remaining one-third two years after the date of grant.
-During the financial year ended December 31, 2011, Mr. Hill was awarded incentive stock options to purchase: (i) up to 400,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$2.10 per share, and (ii) up to 667,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$1.49 per share, with each award subject to vesting as to one-third on the date of grant, one-third one year from the date of grant and the remaining one-third two years after the date of grant.
 These awards are reflected under the column "Option-based Awards".

-(5) Amounts reflected under the column "Non-equity incentive plan compensation - Annual incentive plans" reflect the cash bonuses received by Mr. Gibbs in the amount of CAD\$375,000 for the financial year ended December 31, 2013; CAD\$250,000 for the financial year ended December 31, 2012; and CAD\$125,000 for the financial year ended December 31, 2011.
+Amounts reflected under the column "Non-equity incentive plan compensation - Annual incentive plans" reflect the cash bonuses received by Mr. Gibbs in the amount of: CAD\$150,000 for the financial year ended December 31, 2014; CAD\$375,000 for the financial year ended December 31, 2013; and CAD\$250,000 for the financial year ended December 31, 2012.
+During the financial year ended December 31, 2014, Mr. Gibbs was awarded incentive stock options to purchase 460,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$8.44 per share, vesting as to one-third on the date of grant, one-third one year from the date of grant and the remaining one-third two years after the date of grant.
 During the financial year ended December 31, 2013, Mr. Gibbs was awarded incentive stock options to purchase up to 580,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$5.94 subject to vesting as to one-third on the date of grant, one-third one year from the date of grant and the remaining one-third two years after the date of grant.
-During the financial year ended December 31, 2011, Mr. Gibbs was awarded incentive stock options to purchase: (i) up to 400,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$1.10 per share, and (ii) up to 667,000 common shares of the Corporation over a period of three years at an exercise price of CAD\$1.49 per share, with each award subject to vesting as to one-third on the date of grant, one-third one year from the date of grant and the remaining one-third two years after the date of grant.
 These awards are reflected under the column "Option-based Awards".